GoogleCloudPlatform/vertex-ai-samples/README.md

 ## Disclaimer

 This is not an officially supported Google product.
 The code in this repository is for demonstrative purposes only.

+## Feedback

+Please feel free to fill out our [survey](https://bit.ly/vertex-ai-samples-survey) to give us feedback on the repo and its content.